dwks/dragonfly-save-audio/README.txt

-This is a patch to natlink to save audio/text of recognitions.
-It will work with any front end including dragonfly and aenea.
-It's also possible to write this code in the process_results function of a specific grammar, but this is short and simple.
-It saves each phrase in a .wav file named according to the current time, and also save the recognition results (list of words) to a corresponding .txt file.
+This repository provides several ways to save the audio of recognitions from Dragon, which can be used to train new speech models.
+There are two mechanisms, you can use either one:

+1. Add _natlink_save_audio.py to your MacroSystem directory.
+Make sure to set SAVE_DIR appropriately and manually create that directory.
+You can toggle saving with the included commands; saving is enabled by default.

+2. Old method: patch natlink to automatically save all recognized audio.
+   This is less flexible but will work with any front end including dragonfly and aenea.
 Look for a file called engine/natlink.py or engine/engine_natlink.py, depending on your version of natlink.
 For me the file is C:\Python27\Lib\site-packages\dragonfly\engine\engine_natlink.py.
-Backup the file and then just edit it inline.
+Backup the file and apply the following patch inline:

-IMPORTANT NOTE: you will have to manually create the directory \recognition!
+   (IMPORTANT NOTE: you must manually create the directory \recognition!)

 diff --git a/engine_natlink--original.py b/engine_natlink.py